Anujsharma002/linux-commands/README.md

 # linux-commands
 These are some basic to advanced commands of linux

+hello everyone